weiping-playnext/Zenject/README.md

 * Automatic binding on components in the scene using the `ZenjectBinding` component
 * Auto-Mocking using the Moq library
 * Built-in support for memory pools
+* Support for decorator pattern using decorator bindings
+* Support for automatically mapping open generic types
+* Built in support for unit test, integration tests, and scene tests
 * Just-in-time resolving using the Lazy<> construct

 ## <a id="installation"></a>Installation